kevinmcfarlane/DigitsRecognizerML/README.md

 Consume the generated code (in the DigitsRecognizerML project).

 The other two projects are the model and an application showing you how to consume the model in your own application.

+#### Results from validationsample.csv (27 data points)

+Using model to make multiple predictions -- Comparing actual Label with predicted Label from sample data...

+Actual Label: 8 Predicted Label: 1

+Actual Label: 7 Predicted Label: 7

+Actual Label: 2 Predicted Label: 2

+Actual Label: 6 Predicted Label: 6

+...

+Actual Label: 2 Predicted Label: 2

+Actual Label: 1 Predicted Label: 1

+Actual Label: 4 Predicted Label: 5

+#### Accuracy = 85.19 %

+This compares with the model's overall accuracy 0f 89% but here we are just using 27 data rows from the validation sample.